Analytics-at-Sauder/Analytics-at-Sauder.github.io/p12_inventory_decision_analysis.md

 ## Final Conclusion

-As seen from the tables above, the Continuous Review policy outperforms the Periodic Review policy in terms of the expected profits for each product and proportion of lost orders.
+As seen from the tables above, the continuous review policy outperforms the periodic review policy in terms of the expected profits for each product and proportion of lost orders.
 Using the analysis above, we can make a decision on the inventory policy parameter based on the product and operational information.

-The expected profits is dependent on different costs (holding, ordering and other costs) that are different for every product and organization.
-The right inventory management model depends on the impact of these cost and and the demand distribution of the product.
+The expected profits are dependent on different costs (holding costs, ordering costs or manufacturing costs, etc.) that are different for every product and organization.
+The right inventory management model depends on the impact of these cost and the demand distribution of the product.

 ## References
 [1] Anderson, Sweeney, Williams, Camm, Cochran, Fry, Ohlmann.
 An Introduction to Management Science: Quantitative approaches to Decision Making.
 14th Edition, 2015.
 Cengage Learning. pp. 457–478.